Leland41/Elk-Stack-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.

-* Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elaticsearch or Logstash for indexing.
+* Filebeat monitors log files or locations that users specify, collects log events, and forwards log events either to Elaticsearch or Logstash for indexing.

-* Metricbeat helps monitor servers by collecting metrics from the system and services running on the server
+* Metricbeat helps monitor servers by collecting metrics from the system and services running on the server.

 The configuration details of each machine may be found below: